ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 any Client that invokes the issuance protocol in this key cycle will be part of a group of possible clients owning valid tokens for this key.
-To mechanize this attack strategy, an Issuer could introduce a key rotation policy that forces Clients into small key cycles.
-Thus, reducing the size of the anonymity set for these Clients.
+To mechanize this attack strategy, an Issuer could introduce a key rotation policy that forces Clients into small key cycles, reducing the size of the anonymity set for these Clients.

 Issuers SHOULD invoke key rotation for a period of time between 1 and 12 weeks.